Astroua/TurbuStat/docs/tutorials/statistics/pdf_example.rst

 .. image:: images/pdf_design4_mom0_mcmc_corner.png

-Each parameter distribution is showed (1D histograms) and their interaction (2D histogram), which is useful for exploring covariate parameters in the fit.
+Each parameter distribution is showed (1D histograms) and their interaction (2D histogram), which is useful for exploring covariant parameters in the fit.
 The dotted lines show the 16th, 50th, and 84th quantiles.
 Each of the distributions here is close to normally-distributed and appears well-behaved.

-The log-normal distribution is typically not used for observational data since low column densities or extinction regions have greater uncertainties and/or are incompletely sampled in the data (see :`Lombardi et al. 2015 <https://ui.adsabs.harvard.edu/#abs/2015A&A...576L...1L/abstract>`_).
+The log-normal distribution is typically not used for observational data since low column densities or extinction regions have greater uncertainties and/or are incompletely sampled in the data (see `Lombardi et al. 2015 <https://ui.adsabs.harvard.edu/#abs/2015A&A...576L...1L/abstract>`_).
 A power-law model may be a better model choice in this case.
 We can choose to fit other models by passing different `~scipy.stats.rv_continuous` models to `model` in `~turbustat.statistics.PDF.run`.
-Note that the fit will fail if the data is outside of the accepted range for the given model (such as negative values for the log-normal distribution).
+Note that the fit will fail if the data are outside of the accepted range for the given model (such as negative values for the log-normal distribution).

 For this example, let us consider values below 250 K m/s to be unreliable.
 We will fit a `pareto <https://docs.scipy.org/doc/scipy-0.19.0/reference/generated/scipy.stats.pareto.html#scipy.stats.pareto>`_ distribution to the integrated intensities above this (the scipy powerlaw model requires a positive index).